flexDev914/WARAddonClient/README.md

 The only file you need is the <a href="https://github.com/Idrinth/WARAddonClient/releases/latest">jar-file in the latest Release</a>.
 After downloading it, copy it to your Warhammer Online directory and run it.

-Java is avaible at https://www.java.com and is pretty much able to run on any system.
+Java is avaible at <a href="https://www.java.com" target="_blank">java.com</a> and is pretty much able to run on any system.

 ## Addon Authors